Disruption-Consulting/autoMigrate/README.md

 2) transfers the read only data files from the NON-CDB to the PDB
 3) runs DATATPUMP to plug the data files into the PDB and integrate application objects like Users, PLSQL, Views, Sequences etc.

-The Production application is effectively unavailable until the migration completes.
+The application is effectively unavailable until the migration completes.
 Depending on the business criticality of the application, 11 hours downtime, as in this example, may be acceptable.
 In many other cases, however, a much shorter period of downtime will be necessary.
-For this reason, autoMigrate allows the Production application to remain fully available whilst regular incremental data file backups are taken and applied to the target database rolling it forward to near-synchronicity with the source database.
+For this reason, autoMigrate allows the application to remain fully available whilst regular incremental data file backups are taken and applied to the target database rolling it forward to near-synchronicity with the source database.

 |APPLICATION AVAILABLE|ELAPSED TIME|SOURCE DATABASE|TARGET DATABASE|